hero image

 A Burbank CVS Store that stocks Naloxone is located at 2500 W. Victory Bl., (818) 955-8200 – it can be purchased over the counter without a prescription.

-Medicines that languish in home cabinets are highly susceptible to diversion, misuse and abuse.
+Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Drug abuse rates in the United States are alarmingly high, as are the number of accidental poisonings and overdoses.
-By properly and safely disposing of medications, you can help in reducing the misuse of these drugs and also preventing potential safety and health hazards often associated with the improper disposal of medications, such as flushing them down the toilet.
+By properly and safely disposing of medications, you can help reduce the misuse of these drugs and also prevent potential safety and health hazards often associated with the improper disposal of medications, such as flushing them down the toilet.

 Here are links to information regarding year-round disposal of medications and sharps: